-Figure 98 Content Filter: Keyword
+Figure 95 Content Filter: Keyword

-Table 64 Content Filter: Keyword
+Table 60 Content Filter: Keyword

 LABEL DESCRIPTION Active Keyword Blocking Select this check box to enable this feature.
-Block Websites that contain these keywords in the URL: This box contains the list of all the keywords that you have configured the ZyXEL Device to block.
-Delete Highlight a keyword in the box and click Delete to remove it.
+Block Websites that contain these keywords in the URL: Delete Highlight a keyword in the box and click Delete to remove it.
 Clear All Click Clear All to remove all of the keywords from the list.
 Keyword Type a keyword in this field.
 You may use any character (up to 127 characters).
 Wildcards are not allowed.
 Add Keyword Click Add Keyword after you have typed a keyword.
 Repeat this procedure to add other keywords.
 Up to 64 keywords are allowed.
 When you try to access a web page containing a keyword, you will get a message telling you that the content filter is blocking this request.
-Apply Click Apply to save your changes back to the ZyXEL Device.
+Apply Click Apply to save your changes to the ZyXEL Device.
 Cancel Click Cancel to return to the previously saved settings.